AleksandrHovhannisyan/PythonGraphCycleDetection/README.md

 # Python Graph Cycle Detection

-A simple Python program for cycle detection.
-Below is the corresponding image of the graph [Modern Operating Systems, 4th ed].
-The left graph shows the original.
-The right graph shows the reduced, identified cycle.
+A simple Python program to detect cycles in a directed graph.
+Below is a sample image of the graph used for testing [source: Modern Operating Systems, 4th ed].
+The left image shows the original nodes in the graph.
+The right image shows the reduced graph with all identified cycles.

 ![Image of a graph from Modern Operating Systems, Chapter 6](graph.PNG)

-### Running the script
+### Using the Class

+To use `CycleFinder` in your code, simply place `cycle_finder.py` in your project directory and include the following import at the top of your script:

+`from cycle_finder import CycleFinder`

+### Testing

-You can replace the existing `neighbors` dictionary with your own nodes or simply run the script as is.
+You can replace the existing `graph` dictionary in `cycle_test.py` with your own nodes or simply run the script as is.

-Note: if a node does not have any edges originating from it, be sure to still specify its value as the empty set, `[]`, in this dictionary.
+Note: If a node does not have any edges originating from it, be sure to still specify its value as an empty list, `[]`, in the dictionary.
+Consider node 'S' in the image above as an example.